-- · Deepened business strategy with more local production, including evaluation of business viability for joint establishment of grain-oriented electrical steel sheet production and sales company with JSW Steel in India - Focused on order activities and won first contract in maintenance technology provision field.
+- Deepened business strategy with more local production, including evaluation of business viability for joint establishment of grain-oriented electrical steel sheet production and sales company with JSW Steel in India Focused on order activities and won first contract in maintenance technologies. - Focused on order activities and won first contract in maintenance technology provision field.
 Commenced detailed negotiations with customers for first project after commercializing solutions model for providing data science technologies via the cloud